-You also need to ensure that your MIS provider is open to integration with third parties.
+You also need to ensure that your print MIS partner is open to integration with third parties.
 Some vendors may have a policy of only connecting to their own software and hardware solutions, which will significantly restrict your choice of prepress, press and post-press devices.
 There is obviously a business risk to being limited to a single vendor solution – you will be unable to work with your preferred partners and select the best device or software product for you.

 Risk level = Low to Medium

 Suggested action = If you want to increase automation and your MIS doesn’t support the latest vendor integrations, then you need to upgrade it as soon as possible.
 And if you’re currently working with a vendor that isn’t open to third party integrations, then it may be time to move on.

 Your MIS should be providing you with a smart workflow that either reduces your operating costs, sustains your growth strategy or gives you a mixture of the two.
 It should provide meaningful and easy to interpret management information to assist in critical business decisions.